Skip to content

 Problem / Context

-The main problem was not advanced domain logic.
-It was understanding what happens after code is written: how a backend moves from source code to a tested build, to a container, to a self-hosted deployment, to a Kubernetes runtime, to an observable workload.
-This project was built to close that gap by working through each layer hands-on.
+The problem I wanted to solve wasn't about domain logic.
+It was about understanding what happens after code is written: how a backend goes from source code to a tested build, to a container, to a deployed workload in Kubernetes, to something you can actually monitor.
+I built this project to work through each layer myself instead of just reading about it.

 Solution / Architecture